anthonybo/iptv-epg-matcher/readme.md

 ## Usage

-1. Start both the backend and frontend servers
+1. Start both the backend and frontend servers with `npm start` in the project root
 2. Navigate to http://localhost:3000 in your browser
 3. Load your IPTV channels using one of the available methods
 4. Browse, search, and match channels with EPG data